 - Increasing demand for pharmaceutical companies to ensure reliability

-- Rising manufacturing costs
+- Rising manufacturing costs and increasingly sophisticated manufacturing technologies

 Opportunities